gvwilson/sensibleadventures/shapers/shapers.md

 or an armored one with a small weapon, is therefore like winning a fluke roll, only easier.
+Note that armor counts against other kinds of damage as well: for example, the big rocks that fell on Alouenne and Pietro were considered medium and large weapons.
+If either of them had been wearing armor, they might have made it...

 > **Example:**
 > Doi has a hunting bow (which is a small weapon) and a broadsword (which is a medium weapon).